Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 25. Kimchi Jjigae (김치찌개)

-Kimchi, as a dish, is a gift that keeps on giving.
-While Kimchi undeniably is the dish that catapulted Korean foods to the limelight, its derivatives, such as Kimchi Jjigae, stand out on their own.
+Kimchi is a gift that keeps on giving.
+While Kimchi is undoubtedly the dish that catapulted Korean cuisine to the limelight, its derivatives, such as Kimchi Jjigae, stand on their own.

 Kimchi Jjigae is no ordinary stew; made from aged Kimchi, it is tangy, spicy, savory, and delicious.